Portfolio rebalancing - why it is so important

 The most important facts in 30 seconds

-• Attention must be paid to the costs incurred during rebalancing.
+- Attention should be paid to the costs incurred when rebalancing.

 Portfolio Rebalancing: What is it?